 3. Biting your Nails

 If you bite your nails long enough, the edges of your front teeth will get flat.
 With time, nail-biting will form cracks on the enamel.
 Eventually, your teeth will get really sensitive.
 The biting action also stresses your joints.
 This is because the jaw is not in a natural position when you chew.

 4. Teeth Grinding

 Grinding or clenching your teeth can cause pain when prolonged.
 The medical term for this is bruxism.
 There is extended pressure and friction in the jaw and ears.
 Stress is the main cause among adults.
 About 90% of kids grind their teeth at night.
 It happens less when they transition from baby to permanent teeth.
-Your dentist can prescribe a splint or guard to wear at night.
+Your dentist in Romeoville can prescribe a splint or guard to wear at night.
 Plastic is harder to destroy than teeth.

 This is not the best of options.
 Why?
 A piece of plastic in your mouth can hit your teeth.
 This happens whenever you fiddle, talk, or eat with it on.
 With time, gum tissue and the teeth can separate and enamel can crack.
 Like crystal, your teeth are almost 100% mineral.
 Pounding a piece of plastic against crystal creates lines, like a crack in a plate.

 What comes next?
 Broken teeth or periodontal disease, or infection.
 None of these is a pleasant option.